PPC specialists are experts in internet advertising, responsible for planning and optimising the effectiveness of online advertising campaigns

 - PPC is only part of the mix of digital marketing services and specialisms.
 You may get the chance to work in a broader role where PPC forms part of what you do but not all of it.
-Closely-related areas of specialism include SEO, digital strategy and digital PR.
+Closely-related areas of specialism include search engine optimisation (SEO), digital strategy and digital PR.

 Entry to the profession with a foundation degree or HND is possible.
 You'll need to demonstrate a high aptitude for the work involved and have undertaken relevant work experience.

-The digital marketing industry, including PPC, is fast growing but securing a role as a PPC specialist is still a highly-competitive process.
+The digital marketing industry, including PPC, is fast growing, but securing a role as a PPC specialist is still a highly competitive process.
 The key to getting your first post is demonstrating your passion for the industry and analytics.
-Proficiency with software such as Google Analytics, Kenshoo and Marin can help you to secure that first role.
+Proficiency with software such as Google Analytics, Kenshoo and Marin can help you to secure your first role.
 Relevant work experience is often crucial.

 - a good understanding of how PPC fits in to the wider area of digital marketing